vedph/epicod/README.md

 - `date-nan`: a non-numeric date, which cannot be expressed in the conventional normal form.
 - `reference`

-All these metadata occur at most once per node, except for `ref`.
+All these metadata occur at most once per node, except for `reference`.